-The Council continues to face public expenditure cuts and significant reductions in Government funding, with the revenue support grant reduced by 64% over the four year period 2013-17.
-The 4 year settlement offer from the government identifies that St Edmundsbury will actually be in a negative RSG position by 2019/20.
-DCLG intend to achieve this by making an adjustment through the business rates system.
-Therefore, we must focus on our ambition to be more self-sustaining both in controlling our net inflationary pressures and the income we generate ourselves whether it be existing or new opportunities.
+The Council continues to face public expenditure cuts and significant reductions in Government funding, with the revenue support grant reduced by 85% over the four year period 2013-17.
+The 4 year settlement now confirmed from central government identifies that Revenue Support Grant will be phased out by 2019/20.
+Therefore, we must continue to accelerate our ambition to be more self-sustaining both in controlling our net inflationary pressures and the income we generate ourselves whether it be existing or new opportunities with local income generation to support local services.

-The Council continues to deliver cost saving efficiencies, the key driver over the last three years being the delivery of the shared services agenda.
+The Council continues to deliver cost saving efficiencies, the key driver over the last four years being the delivery of the shared services agenda.
 This has already delivered in excess of £4 million annually in savings across the two councils.
 Savings achieved through sharing services with Forest Heath District Council have to date been predominately delivered through the joining up of services and staff structures.
-However it was always envisaged that further savings could be achieved through the procuring and commissioning of joint service and supply contracts, many of which were delivered during 2014/15 providing the Council with confidence in its cost base (our known expenditure levels) going into 2015/16.
-A contracts review has been commenced in 2016/17 looking to challenge terms of major contracts and ensure that they are being monitored with a view to identifying and crystallising savings.
+However it was always envisaged that further savings could be achieved through the procuring and commissioning of joint service and supply contracts, as these come up for renewal, providing the Council with confidence in its cost base (our known expenditure levels).

-By delivering these savings through a shared services approach we have continued to stay ahead of the curve of financial pressures, designing services to maintain capacity and resilience and not putting ourselves in a position where the need for budgetary savings dominates our work in a negative way.
+By delivering these savings through a shared services approach we have continued to stay ahead of the curve to date of financial pressures, designing services to maintain capacity and resilience and not putting ourselves in a position where the need for budgetary savings dominates our work in a negative way.
 We are proud of what councillors and staff working together have achieved, and of how our partners have adapted to working alongside West Suffolk.
-However, the savings from shared services cannot continue to meet all of the financial challenges we face, so we go into 2016/17 and future years recognising that we need to embrace our 'behave more commercially' and being an 'investing authority' agendas in order to continue to deliver services that residents value.
-To facilitate this we have generated exciting new commercial opportunities in 2016/17 such as our Housing Company (Barley Homes Group) and partaken in Joint Ventures (JV) such as our Soft Facilities Management JV (Verse), which will become operational in 2016/17.
-We are also exploring other shared service opportunities.
+However, the savings from shared services cannot continue to meet all of the financial challenges we face, so we go into 2017/18 and future years continuing to recognise that we need to embrace our 'behave more commercially' and being an 'investing authority' agendas in order to continue to deliver services that residents value.
+To facilitate this we have generated exciting new commercial opportunities in 2016/17 such as our Housing Company (Barley Homes Group) and partaken in Joint Ventures (JV) such as our Soft Facilities Management JV (Verse), which became operational in 2016/17.
+We have also created a Shared Legal Service vehicle with other Suffolk councils and are exploring other shared service opportunities.